arnaudporet/kali/case_study/readme.md

 ### `eq_func.go`

-This file contains the functional version of the model equations: the Zadeh operators are used instead of the Boolean ones.
+This file contains the functional version of the model equations: the Zadeh logical operators are used instead of the Boolean ones.

 kali only uses the functional version of the model equations since it works with both Boolean and multivalued logic.